 Step 1.
 Don’t towel-dry—squeeze or blot instead

-Celebrity hairstylist, curly hair specialist, and founder of her very own Afro hair-texture cutting course, Jennie Roberts knows a thing or two about the dos and don’ts of using a diffuser attachment with the best hair dryers.
+Celebrity hairstylist, curly hair specialist, and founder of her very own Afro hair-texture cutting course, Jennie Roberts knows a thing or two about the dos and don’ts of using the best diffusers for curly hair with some of the best hair dryers in the business.
 It turns out that, mastering using diffusers is much the same as other hair tools—the fundamentals begin before you've even left the shower.

 “It might be tempting to towel-dry hair if your curls are dripping after you’ve washed them, but resist the urge.
 Towel-drying will pull your gorgeous natural curls apart, plus hair needs to be very wet to really mold curls and retain their shape."

 According to Jennie, it’s when your hair is saturated that you can truly capture the curl, so "gently squeeze excess moisture out of your hair in the shower instead.”

 2. Prep with a leave-in conditioner or curl cream

 The right curl products applied to wet hair will give curls weight and definition.
 Without products, Jennie explains, curls are liable to “dry out or get blown out.”
 The perfect curl-defining product, however, depends on your curl type and hair texture.
 Jennie prescribes a few options when it comes to curl enhancers:

 “You need to ‘cast’ the curls before diffusing for them to really last.
 Curl types 2 and 3 (wavy and curly) might need a spritz of leave-in conditioner topped with a mousse or a glaze.
 I love Paul Mitchell Super Sculpt for this.